strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 });
 ```

-5. Finally, run `yarn install` or `npm install` to install your new custom provider.
+5. Run `yarn install` or `npm install` to install your new custom provider.